garrandall/popular-music-data/tracks/more-more-more-pt-1-andrea-true-connection.md

   ranking_list: Billboard Hot 100
   start_date: '1976-08-28'
 ---
-Ooh, how do you like your love?
+Oh, how do you like your love?
-Ooh, how do you like your love?
+Oh, how do you like your love?
 But if you want to know
 How I really feel
 Just get the cameras rollin'